What Does Postpartum Recovery Actually Look Like?

 - help with chores

-If you’re preparing ahead, a postpartum supplies checklist can help you plan for what you’ll need at home.
+If you’re preparing ahead, this postpartum supplies checklist helps you focus on what you actually need — without overbuying.

-Using a peri bottle can help cleanse delicate tissue after using the bathroom.
+Using a peri bottle helps cleanse delicate tissue after using the bathroom.

 Using warm water during urination can help ease discomfort.